Encapsule-Annex/jsgraph/docs/object-DirectedGraph.md

 ## DirectedGraph container

-# DirectedGraph Generic Container

-jsgraph is inspired by the design and implementation of the [Boost C++ Graph Library](http://www.boost.org/doc/libs/1_56_0/libs/graph/doc/index.html) (BGL) that applies the C++ Standard Template Library concepts of generic containers and algorithms to mathematical graph datasets.
+jsgraph's directed graph container, `DirectedGraph`, is constructed with optional initialization data via the `jsgraph.directed.create` function export.

+`jsgraph.directed.create` returns an error/result response object that typically looks like this:

+        `{ error: null, result: DirectedGraph }`

+If you pass invalid input data however the call will fail and the response will look like this:

+        '{ error: "Some error string explaining what went wrong.", result: null }`.

+It is important that your derived code check `response.error` for construction error:

         var jsgraph = require('jsgraph');
+        var response = jsgraph.directed.create();
+        if (!response.error) {
-        var digraph = new jsgraph.DirectedGraph(JSON); // JSON is optional
+            var digraph = response.result;
+            // container is ready for use
+            console.log("digraph JSON = '" + digraph.toJSON() + "'");
+        } else {
+            console.error(response.error);
+        }

 ## DirectedGraph.addVertex

-        var vertex = digraph.addVertex(vertexId_, properties_);
+        var response = digraph.addVertex(request);

-**Parameters:**
+**Request**

+Request is a JavaScript object with the following properties:

+- **u** (required): unique string identifier of the vertex
+- **p** (optional): undefined or any value serializable to JSON

+**Response**

+Call returns a JavaScript response object with the following properties:

+- **error**: null or a string explaining what went wrong
-- vertexId_ (required): a unique string identifying the vertex to add to the graph.
+- **result**: the unique string identifier of the vertex added to the container or null if an error occurred
-- properties_ (optional): reference to a property object to attach to the new vertex.

-**Return:**

-Returns a copy of the `vertexId_` in-parameter.
-If the vertex already exists, its properties are replaced if specified.

 **Remarks:**

-If a vertex with identifier `vertexId_` already exists in the graph, the call to `addVertex` is ignored.
+If the vertex already exists in the container and property data was specified, then `addVertex` updates the vertex's property data in the container.
+If the vertex already exists and no property data is specified, `addVertex` does nothing.
+If your intention is to clear the property data associated with a vertex in the container, use `setVertexProperty`

-## jsgraph.DirectedGraph.removeVertex
+## DirectedGraph.removeVertex

         digraph.removeVertex(vertexId_);